jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 A command is an *executable object*.

 If an object represents a process, then in Encircle the object is just a command, and no longer an object representing a process.
-Actually, a *command* will always be an object that represents a process.
+Actually, a *command* might always be an object that represents a process.
 In Encircle, a command looks just as structured as an object.

 You can use all the capabilities of objects inside a command.
 But a command has the special property, that it is *executable*.